Convergence of the Point Integral method for Poisson equation on point cloud: Introduction

-In~\cite{LSS}, we have proposed a numerical method called the point integral method (PIM), to solve the Poisson equation on manifolds.
-The main ingredient of this method is to approximate the LBO $\Delta_{\M} u(\bx)$ using the following linear operator which we call the integral Laplace operator
+In~\cite{LSS}, we have proposed a novel numerical method, point integral method (PIM), to solve the Poisson equation on point cloud.
+The main idea of the point integral method is to approximate the Poisson equation by the following integral equation: